yusufyilmz/react-glovo-stores/readme.md

 - You should be able to filter by tags

+Also:
+- This is a frontend assignment, put special attention to the UI/UX
+- People with poor 3G connection will use it
+- We want the app to be **SEO friendly**

 ## Tools
 There is no specific framework requirement.
 Feel free to use the tools that you are more comfortable with, but be sure to demonstrate that you know them.